 (Note: I use three ingredients for incense of Sol: 1 part frankincense, 1 part copal, 1/2 part benzoin.
 You may also use standard “Church” incense.)

-Also prepare all elements of the offering to Sol: A yellow seven-day candle.
+Also prepare all elements of the offering to Sol: Six yellow seven-day candles.
+Six glasses of water.
 A glass of milk, A glass of red wine.
 A plate with six pieces of bread and honey.
 Also add citrus fruits, pomegranate, hot peppers, fruits that are dried in the sun (raisins, dates, etc) and/or solar flowers (red or yellow roses, sunflowers, daisies, etc) – all in groups of six.
 (Note that the herb Angelica is especially sacred to Michael.)
 You may also offer Michael red meat or rooster (not chicken) meat – thoroughly cooked.

 On Sunday just before sunrise or noon, wash yourself and don the white robe.
 At sunrise or noon, set the offering to Sol upon the table.
-The yellow candle should occupy the center – directly upon the talisman if there is one.
+If one of the yellow candles occupies the center, place it directly upon the talisman if there is one.
+Place a glass of water beside each candle.
 Around this arrange the food offerings.
 You may also add any gift offerings for Michael, or items you wish for him to touch – such as golden jewelery or trinkets, talismans, stones, oils, written prayers or petitions, etc.

-Light the yellow candle and the censor with the proper exorcisms.
+Light the candles and the censor with the proper exorcisms, and add fresh incense to the coal.
 Then exorcise and consecrate the offerings with the sprinkler and censor.
-Finally, standing west of the altar facing eastward, recite the following invocations over them:

 Prayer to YHVH Eloah v’Daath